 As previously indicated, all those buildings with significant historical and architectural value can be classified as listed buildings.
 The list descriptions do not provide a complete record for all aspects of interest and are mainly used for identification purposes only (DCLG, 2006).
 Therefore, these descriptions should be noted and relied upon regarding the consent for works to a particular structure.
 Some buildings situated in the curtilage of a listed building are also subject to building control despite the fact they are not indicated in the account (English Heritage, 2011b).

-Alteration, extension and demolition works can affect the character of a listed building as a structure of special historical and architectural interest.
+Alteration, extension and demolition works can affect the character of a listed building as a structure of special historical and architectural design.
 Therefore, a listed building consent is required for a listed building before such works may begin.
 Some alterations, such as changes to the interior, routine repairs, maintenance and renewal of concealed services, do not require approval.
 However, more impelling repairs may require approval depending on the character and their degree (Hansard, 2011).

+Many old houses were constructed on shallow foundations with load-bearing walls.
+The ground floor was constructed using wooden boards or solid construction, while the upper floors were made from suspended timber.
 Solid brickwork of varying widths was used to make the walls, the design of which differed according to the style of the house and the construction system employed (Green Deal Guide, 2011).
 Various types of covering materials and wooden rafters were used to construct the roofs of such houses.
 The drainage systems consisted of downpipes and cast iron gutters.
 A special type of window known as the “double hung sash window” was used, and the dwellings consisted of gas stoves and fireplaces for heating purposes (Cesar, 2009).

 Any particular refurbishment repair and alteration in the listed building requires the specialized expertise of the contractor to complete the refurbishment works successfully.
 The refurbishment works can include various tasks/activities, materials and alterations with respect to the structure involved.
 Hence, a single form of guidance cannot be applied to these works.